aaronshaver/2d-particle-gravity/README.md

    numpy.transpose(), but I'd already gone down the route of implementing it myself by the time I thought of googling for it.
 Woops. :-D

+3. From my C# days, I thought that the object classes should inherit from an abstract base class Thing, which would enforce the implmentation of its properties.
+But, 1) it's unclear how Pythonic this is, and 2) it would break Python 2.x compatibility so I left it alone.